Sally Hopewell

 Previously, I worked at the Centre for Statistics in Medicine (2007 – 2015) on an MRC-funded programme of research related to CONSORT and the conduct and reporting of clinical trials.
 I also worked, and continue to collaborate with, the Centre d’Epidemiologie Clinique (2012 – present), University Paris Descartes, on research activities related to the methodology of systematic reviews and randomized trials.
 Prior to this I worked at the UK Cochrane Centre (2004 – 2012) and with the NHS National Blood Service (2010 – 2012) systematic review programme.
 In 2005, I was awarded a D.Phil at the University of Oxford on research into the effects of unpublished data in systematic reviews.

-I have a particular interest in clinical trial registration, data sharing, transparent reporting of trial protocols, development of core outcome sets, pilot trials and trials of complex interventions.
-I am a member of the advisory board for Current Controlled Trials, a member of the NIHR Open Research Advisory Board and member of the NIHR Health Technology Assessment Clinical Evaluation and Trials Board (2018-2023).
-I regularly carry out peer review for high impact medical journals and various funding bodies (e.g. NIHR and Medical Research Council).
+I have a particular interest in data sharing, development of core outcome sets, pilot and feasibility trials, paediatric trials and trials of complex interventions.
+I am a member of the NIHR Pre-Doctorial Fellowship funding panel, member of the advisory board for Current Controlled Trials, the NIHR Open Research Advisory Board, chair of the UKCRC CTU Network’s PPIE Group, and editor for the Cochrane Methodology Review Group editor.
+I was a member of the NIHR Health Technology Assessment Clinical Evaluation and Trials Board (2018 – 2022) and regularly carry out peer review for high impact medical journals and various funding bodies (e.g. NIHR and Medical Research Council)